Sontag: Her Life and Work: Reception

-At the review aggregator website Book Marks, which assigns individual ratings to book reviews from mainstream literary critics, the book received a cumulative "Positive" rating based on 31 reviews: 8 "Rave" reviews, 10 "Positive" reviews, 11 "Mixed" reviews, and 2 "Pan" reviews.

 Kirkus Reviews called the book "a comprehensive, intimate—and surely definitive" biography of Sontag.

 Publishers Weekly called it a "doorstopper biography" but felt the book was "likely to deter all but her most ardent admirers" due to its length.

 In her review for The Atlantic, Merve Emre panned the biography as a failure of its subject and criticized Moser's interpretation of Sontag as clinical and relying on "armchair psychology".
 Emre also called it "no more psychologically revealing" than Sontag's diaries or the unauthorized biography by Carl Rollyson and Lisa Paddock, Susan Sontag: The Making of an Icon (2000) ISBN 978-0-393-04928-2.

 Publication history

 Film adaptation

-In February 2023, it was announced that a biographical film adaptation by Kirsten Johnson and starrring Kristen Stewart as Sontag was in development, with a working title of Sontag.
-Filming is expected to take place in California, New York, Paris and Sarajevo in late 2023.
+In February 2023, it was announced that a biographical film adaptation by Kirsten Johnson and starring Kristen Stewart as Sontag was in development, with a working title of Sontag.
+Filming was expected to take place in California, New York, Paris and Sarajevo in late 2023.